Moving to the Netherlands as an expatriate: A multi-ethnic country that welcomes foreigners

 Jobs in demand

 The most in-demand jobs with the most future These tend to be: marine engineers, technology-related jobs, web designers, graphic designers, etc. Also, there is a lot of demand in the health sector, although a Dutch language test is now required to work in this field, as it is a job where you have to interact with patients and you need to be able to communicate in their official language.
 Also, it is much easier to integrate if you speak Dutch.
+It is therefore not surprising that it is becoming more and more common for people to apply for the office removal service within the country.

 Tourism in the Netherlands